 I am ex Yorkshire Briton, now living in France, who wanted to continue sewing when l began my new life in the French countryside.
 In 2015 started my journey and in 2017 l designed and created my classic neckerchief scarf which is now a best seller.

-Constantly looking to incorporate accessories, l have now added home décor as a collection, including quirky applique cushions with free hand embroidery which can all be personalised... bright, beautiful and eye catching.
+Constantly looking to incorporate accessories, l have now added fabric art greetings cards and home décor as a collections, including quirky applique cushions with free hand embroidery all of which can be personalised... bright, beautiful and eye catching.
 These have so far found new homes in Norway, United Arab Emirates, France UK and USA.
 This classic neckerchief design and my quirky cushions are quickly becoming what l am now known for

 And the name?
 Dizzy the dog, my faithful friend and constant companion, and her friends, Lulu the Scottie, Happs the mini pony and the late great mighty Thor, now galloping in the hay clouds.